NilsRo/Chargerbox_mini_watchdog/README.md

 * GND_2: PIN 30 GND PSU2
 * BAT1: Battery 1 up to 65V
 * BAT2: Battery 2 up to 65V

+# What does the watchdog do?
+The PSUs does supply it on 12VSB before the main output is on.
+Also this PIN is backuped by the PSU and will be supplied for 3 seconds least after 220V connection is lost.

+## So what does it detect?
+If a battery is connected it will block the main supply line to come up and all chargers will stay off.
+This will prevent in case of Hyperion EOS 1420i to burn the FETs.
+Also if there is any fluctuation like perhaps the PSUs are connected to a generator that is overloaded it will disable tha main line proactive.
+To restore it the PSUs has to be turned off completly for security reasons.

+1. prevent burning chargers
+2. avoid using an unstable supply (also burning charger ;-) )